 I’d like to propose another song for the soundtrack to that lysergic summer.
 Not San Francisco (Be Sure To Wear Flowers in Your Hair) or Flowers in the Rain, although in common with many of the records from half a century ago its lyric did contain the buzz word ‘mind’.
 There was also fashionably trippy reference to ‘distorted reality’.
 Yet it came out of industrial Detroit, not California or London, and was Tamla Motown’s first stab at an improbable musical hybrid: psychedelic soul.

 Reflections – penned by the company’s near-infallible writing production line of Brian Holland, Lamont Dozier and Edward Holland Jr – was also the first single on which Diana Ross’ leading role in The Supremes was confirmed by her name’s appearance before the group’s on the label.
 Recorded in March ’67, released in July and a top-four hit on both sides of the Atlantic, it was, on the surface, just another lament to lost love, a yearning for ‘the way life used to be’.
-However, on closer inspection it sounds and feels like nothing Motown had done before; an unlikely trailblazer for the work Stevie Wonder, Marvin Gaye and The Temptations would
+However, on closer inspection it sounds and feels like nothing Motown had done before; an unlikely trailblazer for the work Stevie Wonder, Marvin Gaye and The Temptations would soon produce.

 When one considers that the previous Supremes single had been titled The Happening, they might be perceived as being early advocates of the counter culture.
 In truth, that song was an easy-listening confection (the theme for a film in which Faye Dunaway made her debut) and actually represented a dip in their standards.
 Reflections put Ross and what was now her backing group back at the cutting edge.